NEU-DSG/expressivepaper-collections/pages/workshops.md

 ## Workshops

-This page will describe the workshop series as a whole.
+This page will describe the workshop series as a whole, and also the individual workshops.